Welcome to Botany Beginners 2022 — Managing Prairie Strips

 July 19 — Site assessment and seedling ID: Common look-a-likes.
 Management considerations.
 Other topics TBD according to student feedback

-July 28 — In-person field day (tentative): 1:00 to 3:00 p.m., Benton County.
+July 22 — In-person field day: 10:00am to 12:00 p.m., Roadman Roadside Park, Grundy County.
 Practice assessment of different-aged stands and management considerations.
-Rain date TBD

 The Tallgrass Prairie Center wishes to acknowledge the partnership of Iowa State University STRIPS program.